rust-lang/rust/doc/tutorial.md

 `Point` struct and a float, or a `Rectangle`, in which case it contains two `Point` structs.
-The run-time representation of such a value includes an identifier of the actual form that it holds, much like the 'tagged union' pattern in C, but with better ergonomics.
+The run-time representation of such a value includes an identifier of the actual form that it holds, much like the 'tagged union' pattern in C, but with better static guarantees.

-The above declaration will define a type `Shape` that can be used to refer to such shapes, and two functions, `Circle` and `Rectangle`, which can be used to construct values of the type (taking arguments of the specified types).
+The above declaration will define a type `Shape` that can refer to such shapes, and two functions, `Circle` and `Rectangle`, which can be used to construct values of the type (taking arguments of the specified types).
 So `Circle(Point {x: 0f, y: 0f}, 10f)` is the way to create a new circle.

 Enum variants need not have type parameters.
-This, for example, is equivalent to a C enum:
+This `enum` declaration, for example, is equivalent to a C enum:

 ~~~~
 enum Direction {